 Christian Valiulis is chief revenue officer of HR software vendor APS OnLine.
 He says having a core HR suite with integrated payroll and performance management capabilities can help facilitate communication between departments—which is necessary when doing performance-based bonuses.

 “Managers are doing the reviews and making their recommendations to HR, and then HR … makes the pay rate change, [commits] it to the record and [runs] it through payroll,” Valiulis says.
 “Having an integrated system facilitates that communication and collaboration between employees, managers and HR.”

 Ditch Hit-or-Miss Bonuses

 Once you’re monitoring individual performance and doling out bonuses accordingly, you might be tempted to keep things “black or white” to make administration easier: If workers hit their target, they get their bonus.
 If they miss it, tough luck.

-However, this approach can backfire.
-It turns out employees don’t like it, either: 73 percent of workers in our survey prefer tiered performance bonuses over “hit-or-miss” bonuses.
+Beware though, this approach can backfire.
+Employees don’t like it either: 84 percent of workers in our survey prefer tiered performance bonuses over “hit-or-miss” bonuses.

 Hit-or-miss bonuses have two negative effects: